nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Deleting a single resident**

 **MSS**
-1. Resident moves out of RC4
+1. Resident moves out of RC4.
-2. User enters the find command followed by the name of the resident that moved out
+2. User enters the find command followed by the name of the resident that moved out.
-3. RC4HDB searches for the name of the resident
+3. RC4HDB searches for the name of the resident.
-4. RC4HDB displays the details of that resident that is found
+4. RC4HDB displays the details of that resident that is found.
-5. User identifies the index of the resident on the displayed list
+5. User identifies the index of the resident on the displayed list.
-6. User enters the delete command followed by the index
+6. User enters the delete command followed by the index.
-7. RC4HDB removes the corresponding indexed resident from the database
+7. RC4HDB removes the corresponding indexed resident from the database.
-8. RC4HDB displays the details of that resident that has been deleted
+8. RC4HDB displays the details of that resident that has been deleted.

     Use case ends.

 **Extension**

 * 3a.
-RC4HDB cannot find any resident matching the user input
+RC4HDB cannot find any resident matching the user input.

     * 3a1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

 * 6a.
-User enters an invalid index
+User enters an invalid index.

     * 6a1.
 RC4HDB shows an error message.